Killklli/MusicReplacementMod/README.md

 and
 `./ModLoader/music/bgm/random_fanfare.ogg`

-### Packs can be loaded in with specific songs tying to specific locations in game. (designated below)
+### collections can be loaded in with specific songs tying to specific locations in game. (designated below)

-You can have multiple packs by naming the folders as
+You can have multiple collections by naming the folders as

-`./ModLoader/music/packs/PACK_NAME/`
+`./ModLoader/music/collections/COLLECTION_NAME/`

+While replacing `COLLECTION_NAME` with what you want your collection to be named.

-Simply add your OGG, FLAC or WAV files inside the pack folder and make sure they are named as follows:
+Simply add your OGG, FLAC or WAV files inside the collection folder and make sure they are named as follows:
 `1A-loop.ogg`

 - `1A` represents the music ID from the game you want to replace with this audio file.
 A list of music IDs from Ocarina of Time can be found at: https://wiki.cloudmodding.com/oot/Music_Sequences